 Communities and individuals that are more dependent on the goods and services provided by reefs are more sensitive to change in ecosystem condition.
-An understanding of dependency provides an indication of the sensitivity of the social system, which when combined with knowledge of exposure (predicted changes in resource condition/availability) can help managers assess potential impacts.
-People can be dependent on coral reefs because of social (e.g. place attachment, occupational identity, family circumstances, employability and extent and quality of networks), economic (e.g. income, size of business and business approach) and environmental (resource use, specialization, values, attitudes, perceptions and understanding of threats) attributes.
+An understanding of dependency provides an indication of the sensitivity of the social system, which when combined with knowledge of exposure (i.e., predicted changes in resource condition/availability) can help managers assess potential impacts.
+People can be dependent on coral reefs because of social (e.g., place attachment, occupational identity, family circumstances, employability and extent and quality of networks), economic (e.g., income, size of business, and business approach) and environmental (resource use, specialization, values, attitudes, perceptions and understanding of threats) attributes.

 Potential impacts describe the vulnerability of a system in the absence of adaptation.
 For example, the potential impact on a fishery of predicted declines in stocks of targeted species might be complete economic collapse if businesses do not adapt.

-Adaptive capacity relates to the ability of people to convert resources (including financial, natural, human, social or physical) to adapt to a particular exposure scenario given their sensitivity to change (i.e. their resource dependency).
-This might translate, for fishers for example, into their ability to invest in alternative fishing gear, acquire new skills through learning and form a cooperative to diversify catch composition and increase profit yields to compensate for reduced stocks of target species.
-Key attributes associated with adaptive capacity are ref :
+Adaptive capacity relates to the ability of people to convert resources (including financial, natural, human, social or physical) to adapt to an exposure scenario given their sensitivity to change (i.e., their resource dependency).
+For fishers, this might translate into their ability to invest in alternative fishing gear, acquire new skills through learning, and form a cooperative to diversify catch composition and increase profit yields to compensate for reduced stocks of target species.
+Key attributes associated with adaptive capacity are: ref

 - Ability to manage risk and uncertainty